omEAGRAWAL/grpc_ui_nexturn/README.md

 A modern, browser-based UI for testing and interacting with **gRPC** services dynamically.
 Supports unary, server-streaming, client-streaming, and bidirectional streaming methods using WebSockets and React.

 ---
+the website is hosted at http://grpcui.oomagr.me/

+the user need a publically accesble server to test using this website he can host using ngrok
+# 1. Download & install
+curl -sS https://ngrok.run | sh      # or grab the zip for your OS

+# 2. Add your auth token
+ngrok config add-authtoken <YOUR_TOKEN>

+#make your server public
+# expose gRPC on localhost:50051
+ngrok http --app-protocol=http2 50051

+--
 Paste your screenshots here (drag-drop in GitHub or use image links):

 ![Home UI](./screenshots/home.png)